uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/common_interface/error_handling.rst

      - No

 All memory allocation errors are represented by ``oneapi::dal::bad_alloc``.
-They shall be divided into two groups depending on where the error occurred:
+They shall be divided into two groups based on where they occur:

 - Host memory allocation error
 - Device memory allocation error